ccallawa/alyvix_doc/test_case_data_format.rst

 Test Case JSON Structure
 ========================

-.. topic:: Alyt Case Objecvix Test JSON Structure

 A single ``.alyvix`` file stores the entire test case and holds all measures resulting from a single execution run.

 The following example JSON structure illustrates the high-level structure of the test case object: